 We at EonCoat understand the importance of corrosion prevention.
 Rust and other corrosion forms can lead to safety issues and ruin the integrity of your equipment and supplies.
 Even routine maintenance to remove and repair corrosion can drive up costs.
 Fortunately, there are a variety of measures you can take to minimize corrosion.
-Here we’ll highlight four of these methods based on cost and effectiveness.
+Here we’ll highlight five methods based on cost and effectiveness.

 The biggest drawback with coatings is that they often need to be stripped and reapplied.
 Coatings that aren’t applied properly can quickly fail and lead to increased levels of corrosion.
-Coatings may also contain volatile organic compounds, which can make them vulnerable to corrosion.
+Coatings contain volatile organic compounds, which make them hazardous to people and the environment.

 This corrosion prevention method involves dipping steel into molten zinc.
-The iron in the steel reacts with the zinc to create a tightly-bonded alloy coating which serves as protection.
+The iron in the steel reacts with the zinc to create a tightly bonded alloy coating which serves as protection.
 The process has been around for more than 250 years and has been used for corrosion protection of things like artistic sculptures and playground equipment.
-Compared to other corrosion prevention methods, galvanization is known for lower initial costs, sustainability, and versatility.

-Unfortunately, galvanization can’t be done on-site, meaning companies have to pull equipment out of work to be treated.
+Unfortunately, galvanization can’t be done on-site, meaning companies must pull equipment out of work to be treated.
 Some equipment may simply be too large for the process, forcing companies to abandon the idea altogether.
-In addition, if the process isn’t done properly, the zinc can chip or peel.
-And high exposure to environmental elements can speed up the process of zinc wear, leading to increased maintenance check-ups.
-Lastly, the zinc fumes that release from the galvanizing process are toxic.
+In addition, zinc can chip or peel.
+And high exposure to environmental elements can speed up the process of zinc wear, leading to increased maintenance.
+Lastly, the zinc fumes that release from the galvanizing process are highly toxic.

 Alloyed steel is one of the most effective corrosion prevention methods around, combining the properties of various metals to provide added strength and resistance to the resulting product.
 Corrosion-resistant nickel, for example, combined with oxidation-resistant chromium results in an alloy that can be used in oxidized and reduced chemical environments.
 Different alloys provide resistance to different conditions, giving companies greater flexibility.

-Cathodic protection protects against galvanic corrosion, which occurs when two different metals are put together and exposed to a corrosive electrolyte.
-To prevent this, the active sites on the metal surface need to be converted to passive sites by providing electrons from another source, typically with galvanic anodes attached on or near the surface.
+Cathodic protection protects by electrochemical means.
+To prevent corrosion, the active sites on the metal surface are converted to passive sites by providing electrons from another source, typically with galvanic anodes attached on or near the surface.
 Metals used for anodes include aluminum, magnesium, or zinc.

-While cathodic protection is highly effective, anodes need to be checked often which can drive up costs of maintenance.
-They also increase the weight on the attached structure and aren’t always effective in high-resistivity environments.
-Finally, anodes lead to increased water flow on ships and other underwater equipment.
+While cathodic protection is highly effective, anodes get used up and need to be checked and/or replaced often which can drive up costs of maintenance.
+They also increase the weight of the attached structure and aren’t always effective in high-resistivity environments.